guillermoamaral/Webside/README.md

 ```

 ## Usage
-The last step will open a web browser on a page like the one shown below, asking for the `URL` of the target Smalltalk system and the `username` to be used inside your Webside session (this is used to sign code modifications and to be identified by peers in the same session)
+The last step will open a web browser on a page like the one shown below, asking for the `URL` of the target Smalltalk system and the `username` to be used inside your Webside session (this is used as the `author` of modifications, and to be identified by peers in the same session)

 ![Connection](docs/images/Connection.png "Webside connection page")